 The authority, in its notification, has advised the registrants to ensure that the payment in relation to these extended return filing to be made on or before 17th of May 2020.

-Though there are widespread rumors that there has been extension given for VAT returns there has been no such communication from the authorities as of date.
+Though there are widespread rumours that there has been extension given for VAT returns there has been no such communication from the authorities as of date.

-We are committed in notifying any updates from the authorities to all our users and will update if any communication is officially issued.
+We are committed to notifying any updates from the authorities to all our users and will update if any communication is officially issued.

 If a tax registrant fails to file his tax returns on or before the due date, he shall be liable for a non-filing penalty of AED 1,000 for the first time and AED 2,000 in case of repetition.

-Late payment penalty will be 2% on unpaid VAT amount for first seven days after the return filing due date, which will increase by 4% if not paid within next seven days.
-Further, if VAT amount not paid in a month, 1% each day will be imposed up to the maximum of 300% of the VAT amount due.
+Late payment penalty will be 2% on unpaid VAT amount for the first seven days after the return filing due date, which will increase by 4% if not paid within the next seven days.
+Further, if the VAT amount not paid in a month, 1% each day will be imposed up to a maximum of 300% of the VAT amount due.